aaviator42/StorX-API/README.md

 If the receiver is using authentication, then include the password as a key in the payload.

-For example, let's say the API password is "`1234`" and you want to write a key `username` with value `aaviator42` to the DB file `testDB.dat`.
+For example, let's say the API receiver password is `1234` and you want to write a key `username` with value `aaviator42` to the DB file `testDB.dat`.
 You would send a `PUT` request to `<url>/receiver.php/writeKey` with the following request body:

 ```json
 {